erlandrivero/MindForUPublic/DevDocs/6_Setting_Up_SEO_Features.md

 ## Step 5: Generating Sitemap and Robots.txt

-FeNAgO uses the `next-sitemap` package to automatically generate a sitemap.xml and robots.txt file during the build process.
+MindForU uses the `next-sitemap` package to automatically generate a sitemap.xml and robots.txt file during the build process.

 1. Open the `next-sitemap.config.js` file in your project root
 2. Update the `siteUrl` to match your production domain: